karlstav/cava/README.md

 ### From Pulseaudio monitor source (New, easy and experimental!)

-First make sure you have installed pulseaudio dev files and that cava has been built with pulseaudio support.
+First make sure you have installed pulseaudio dev files and that cava has been built with pulseaudio support (it should be automatically if the dev files are found).

 If you're lucky all you have to do is to uncomment this line in the config file under input: